wjma90/google-drive-upload/README.md

 ## Compatibility

-As this is a bash script, there aren't many dependencies.
+As this is a collection of shell scripts, there aren't many dependencies.
 See [Native Dependencies](#native-dependencies) after this section for explicitly required program list.

 ### Linux or MacOS